cayton10/MUIT/AvailableSoftware/Development/wp-content/plugins/MUAvailSoft/README.txt

 Added functionality so user's can `TAB` select a suggestion or use mouse clicks to select.
 When the suggestion is selected, the input fields are populated with that selection and the suggestion div is hidden.

+### Edit Software (Admin Page)

+#### 2.23.2021

+Adding functionality to return all information related to software package located in DB.

+##### Multiple Queries from Software Class function

+In order to reduce duplication of data, multiple queries are fired in the 'getAllSoftDetails' Software class function.
+Appropriate package results are loaded into an associative array with designated array keys so it's easier to output the information needed and cuts down on the amount of text recieved by a single query.